Fort Saskatchewan City Council

 I held this position until 2005 when I left the City to establish a successful consulting practice with a national boutique consulting group with offices in Edmonton, Calgary and Vancouver.
 I worked with public sector clients in Alberta, British Columbia, Ontario and the Northwest Territories until 2016 when I decided to wind down my consulting practice and run for a seat on Fort Saskatchewan City Council as a Councillor.

-I won a seat on Council in October 2017 and subsequently ran and won a second term in October 2021.
-I am now seeking a third term so I can use my deep political, management and government service experience to ensure City Council is working to meet our community’s needs.
+I won a seat on Council in October 2017 and subsequently ran and won a second term in October 2021 and a third term in October 2025.

 Please contact me by email or telephone if you have any questions, comments or suggestions to help make Fort Saskatchewan a better place.